BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 - Performance test: Comparing efficiency (running time) of batch jobs between with/without prefetching the data.

-## 2.Users/Personas Of The Project:
+## 2. Users/Personas Of The Project:

 Ceph RGW Cache prefetching will be used not only by RedHat staff, but also by developers of big-data enterprises as an open source solution for cloud speedup.

-## 3.Scope and Features Of The Project:
+## 3. Scope and Features Of The Project:

 - Obtain the DAG of jobs and files out of Hive apps.